Faishal-hashmi-20/demo-code/README.md

 # demo-code
-This is the demo for Git &amp;  Github class
+This is the demo for Git &  Github class

+# My name
+Faishal hashmi

+# My college is
+sirte